eolesinski/poliscipy/docs/merging-data.md

 ### Non-winner-takes-all states (Nebraska and Maine)

-While most states use a "winner-takes-all" system, there are two notable exceptions: Nebraska and Maine.
-These states allocate their electoral votes differently, apportioning them based on the percentage of votes each candidate receives in each congressional district, in addition to awarding two electors based on the winner of the overall state-wide popular vote.
-This system can result in cases where, despite having five electoral votes, multiple candidates may be awarded electoral votes in Nebraska, leading to a "split" state.
+While most states use a "winner-takes-all" system, Nebraska and Maine are exceptions.
+These states allocate electoral votes by congressional district, in addition to awarding two electors to the overall statewide winner.
+As a result, a state with five electoral votes, for example, can split its votes among multiple candidates, creating a "split" state.

 <div align="center">
     <img src="assets/defecting-voters-4.png" alt="Electoral College Map" width="425">